 No. You should take the earpiece off whenever you’re in a wet environment, like swimming, showering, or in very humid environments like a sauna.

-No. You should seek the advice of a medical or hearing professional.
-Simple Ear is designed to help you hear higher-frequency sounds, such as speech, more clearly.
-It has an “open-fit” design, which allows low frequencies to enter the ear naturally, without amplification.
+No. If you have difficulty hearing lower-frequency sounds, you should seek the advice of a medical or hearing professional.
+Simple Ear is designed to help hear higher-frequency sounds, such as speech or birds chirping, more clearly.

 How can one size fit all?

 All Simple Ear® products feature a ready-made size/design that should fit most adult ears.
 The Power Up Comfort eartip is designed to fit snug in most ears.

 Does the device come with a manufacturer’s warranty?